 When considering the divorce cost in Minnesota, you have to factor in court and attorney fees.
 You can’t control the fees courts require to file a divorce.
 But you can reduce the total cost of legal representation by compromising with your spouse or, when you can’t, by choosing an experienced attorney who knows how to fight for your rights.

 Ready to learn how Carlson & Jones P.A. can help you afford the cost of divorce?
-Contact us for a free consultation with our Minnesota divorce attorney.
+With several offices throughout Minnesota, we can help guide you through the process.
+Contact us for a free consultation with our experienced divorce attorney.